 Most applications are for forestry work on private land.

-How to use the ‘Decision Register for Grant Schemes, Felling and EIA decisions’ public register
+How to use the ‘Decision Register for grant schemes, tree felling and EIA decisions’ (Decision Register)

 The register shows details of the project type, the date that the decision was made, the decision outcome and when it expires.

 No comments can be submitted on decided cases.